 Picky eating can certainly prevent your child from getting optimal nutrition.

-I’ve personally witnessed how a food system and feeding strategy can help children with ADHD.
+I’ve personally witnessed how good food and a feeding strategy can help children with ADHD.

 We are learning more about what children with ADHD need nutritionally, which enables us to pinpoint the nutrients and foods that can help them.